-Activities in Girl Scouting require consideration by the safe and caring adult who guides the girls through the planning of each activity.
-Noting the abilities of girl and considering the progression of skills it takes from the easiest to the most difficult part of the activity is the role of the adult.
-Making sure the complexity of the activities does not exceed girls' individual skills is the reason why the Safety Activities Checkpoints are based on progressive experience.
+Girl Scout activities require consideration by the safe and caring adults who guide Girl Scouts as they plan each activity.
+Awareness of the abilities of each member and considering the progression of skills it takes from the easiest to the most difficult part of the activity is the role of the adults.
+Making sure the complexity of an activity does not exceed an individual's ability is why Girl Scouts safety activity checkpoints are based on progressive experience.

-Certain Activities have been rated by Girl Scouts' national insurance company as high risk.
+Certain activities have been rated by Girl Scouts' national insurance company as high risk.
 High risk activities are those that, if practiced unsafely or in an unsafe environment, could cause serious injury or death to a participant, could require crisis communication if an injury occurs, or if not handled appropriately, could negatively impact the Girl Scout reputation or brand.
-High risk activities require council prior approval.
+High risk activities require prior council approval.
 A council can provide approval for an activity in a manner that does not require approval every single time the troop practices an activity.
-However, a volunteer must confirm that the activity is approved by your council prior to taking girls whenever "Required" is indicated.
+However, a volunteer must confirm that the activity is approved by your council prior to participation whenever Prior Council Approval is indicated as "Required."

-As you explore the many options to engage girls in exciting activities, you will notice that there are recommendations for some activities to start at an older grade level.
-These recommendations have taken into consideration the emotional, physical, and developmental stages of girls and should guide you as you plan activities with the girls.
-Please reach out to your council if you have specific questions about the progression.
+As you explore the many options to engage Girl Scout members in exciting activities, you will notice that there are recommendations for some activities to start at an older grade level.
+These recommendations are based on progressive experience and have taken into consideration the emotional, physical, and developmental stages of participants and are intended to guide you as you plan activities with them.
+Reach out to your council if you have specific questions about progression in Girl Scouting.
 Guidelines may differ from state to state.
-The ultimate goal is for girls to feel confident and comfortable with each planned activity.
+The ultimate goal is for Girl Scout members to feel confident and comfortable with each planned activity.